PhD, Johns Hopkins Bloomberg School of Public Health, 2011

 She studies the epidemiology of nonalcoholic fatty liver disease, diabetes and obesity in adults.
 She also studies the effects of moderate alcohol consumption on liver and cardiovascular diseases.

-Dr. Lazo mentors graduate students and is co-director of the "Epidemiology of Diabetes and Obesity" course at the JHSPH and the "Epidemiology and Prevention of Obesity" at the JHSPH Summer Institute of Epidemiology and Biostatistics.
-She is also co-director of the Diabetes and Obesity Interest Gorup (http://www.jhsph.edu/research/centers-and-institutes/welch-center-for-prevention-epidemiology-and-clinical-research/seminars/Interest_Groups.html)
+Dr. Lazo mentors graduate students and is co-director of the "Epidemiology of Diabetes and Obesity" course at the JHSPH.
+She is also co-director of the Diabetes and Obesity Interest Group (http://www.jhsph.edu/research/centers-and-institutes/welch-center-for-prevention-epidemiology-and-clinical-research/seminars/Interest_Groups.html)

 Honors and Awards